rafaroca/assignment/otlp-log-processor-backend-go/README.md

 Your solution should take into account high throughput, both in number of messages and the number of records per message.

+Feel free to use the existing scaffoling in this folder, for example by fleshing out the implementation of the `Export` method in `logs_service.go`.
+Of course, you can also change anything else as you see fit.

 ## Technology Constraints
 - Your Go program should compile using standard Go SDK, and be compatible with Go 1.23.
 - Use any additional libraries you want and need.